Top 30+ Celtic Symbols And Their Meanings

 Celtic Hare Symbol

-It is not surprising that the hare has also become a revered symbol among the Celts because its nature contains such traits as speed, sensitivity, physical endurance, and fertility.
-This is why well-being and prosperity were demonstrated through the hare patterns.
+It is not surprising that the hare also became a revered symbol of the Celts because, in its nature, it laid such features as speed, sensitivity, physical endurance, and fertility.
+This is why prosperity and well-being were demonstrated through hare patterns.

 Snake